ssh-mitm/ssh-mitm/doc/get_started/index.rst

 Interactive tutorial
 --------------------

 No target server available?
-The interactive tutorial simulates all five scenarios using a built-in mock SSH server:
+The interactive tutorial simulates all scenarios using a built-in mock SSH server:

 .. code-block:: none